The-Web3-Compass/web3-compass-data-repository/examples/example-11/frontend/user-flow.md

 If the user won and wants their prize on Avalanche Fuji instead, they select “Claim on Avalanche Fuji” and click “Claim Cross-Chain.”

 The frontend calls `claimPrizeCrossChain` with the destination chain ID, destination token address, and a solver fee.
-The contract approves the OnlySwaps router, calls `requestCrossChainSwap`, and creates a swap intent.
+The contract approves the only swaps router, calls `requestCrossChainSwap`, and creates a swap intent.

 Solvers see this intent, fulfill it by sending RUSD to the winner on Avalanche, then get reimbursed on Base once dcipher verifies both sides of the swap.